 Price, M., & Van Vugt, M. (2014).
 The evolution of leader-follower reciprocity: The theory of se [ ... ]Read More

 The purpose of this website is to provide information and disseminate knowledge about my research in evolutionary psychology, social and organizational psychology.

-My particular expertise lies in the field of evolutionary psychology and how evolutionary thinking can be usefully applied to understand group dynamics, leadership and followership, status and power relations, altruism and cooperation, group cohesion, and intergroup relations.
-I am using a range of methodologies from experimental psychology, neuroscience, and behavioral economics to test evolutionary hypotheses.
+My particular expertise lies in the field of evolutionary approaches to human behavior.
+I am interested in how evolutionary theory can be applied to understand group processes, leadership and followership, status and power, altruism, conflict and cooperation, and intergroup relations.
+In our lab at the VU we are using a range of methodologies from experimental psychology, social neuroscience, and behavioral economics to test hypotheses about human behavior.

 I have also a keen interest in applications of evolutionary psychology to societal problems regarding business and management, sex differences in social behaviour, environmental conservation and sustainability, politics and warfare, economics and finance, health and poverty, charity and philanthropy.